 It is anticipated that may constitutional challenges will be made to the new impaired driving scheme based on the issues presented above plus many others.
 However, until they make their way through the various levels of court, there is a cautionary tale if the - now legal - consumer of marijuana intends to drive a vehicle within days of that consumption.

 Crossing the U.S. Border

 Double Diamond Law is being asked by many people about the implications of using legal marijuana in Canada on travel to the United States.
 The following is an extract form an article on the CBC website which very sets out the issues and potential problems people may face when it comes to crossing the border.
 The article is also an excellent illustration of the advice we often cite regarding Canadian criminal records and travelling to the U.S.

 An assault is the intentional application of force, directly or indirectly, to another person, without that person's consent.
 Even a threat — by act or gesture — to apply force to another person, can constitute an assault.

 Assault may be prosecuted by either summary conviction (i.e. less serious) or indictment (i.e. more serious).
 In most cases, a simple assault will be prosecuted by summary conviction.
 If convicted, you may face a fine of up to $2,000, or face up to 6 months of imprisonment, or both.
 In addition, other penalties may be imposed, such as being placed on probation for up to three years, during which time you may have no contact with the victim and you may be required to receive anger management counselling.

 In cases of domestic violence, you can expect the police and the Crown to prosecute the offence vigorously, regardless of the wishes of the complainant (alleged victim).

-Charges such as assault causing bodily harm, aggravated assault, and assault with a weapon tend to be vigorously prosecuted in British Columbia and often result in a sentence of incarceration.
+Charges such as assault causing bodily harm, aggravated assault, assault with a weapon, and sexual assault are vigorously prosecuted in British Columbia and can often result in a sentence of incarceration.